 In 2001, Samsonite closed its NE Denver factory.

-In 2001, The Denver Post and the Rocky Mountain News merged operations under a joint operating agreement, forming the Denver Newspaper Agency.
+In 2001, after continued rivalry between Denver's two main newspapers, The Denver Post and the Rocky Mountain News, the papers merged operations under a joint operating agreement that formed the Denver Newspaper Agency.

-In 2001, the South Platte River Greenway project won the Silver Medal Rudy Bruner Award for Urban Excellence, recognizing it as one of the best urban reclamation projects in the U.S.
+In 2001, the South Platte River Greenway project won the Silver Medal Rudy Bruner Award for Urban Excellence.

-From 1998 to 2002 the city's Alameda East Veterinary Hospital was home to the Animal Planet series Emergency Vets.
+From 1998 to 2002, the city's Alameda East Veterinary Hospital was home to the Animal Planet series Emergency Vets, which spun off three documentary specials and the current Animal Planet series E-Vet Interns.

-In 2002, Bill Owens remained the last Republican governor to receive at least 40% of Denver's vote.
+In 2002, Bill Owens remains the last Republican governor to receive at least 40% of Denver's vote.

 In 2004, the Scientific and Cultural Facilities Tax (SCFD) was renewed by voters.